Compression Codes

 of the initial string.

-with codewords lengths
+is an unambiguous code with codewords lengths

 L = {l₁,..,lₙ}

-then L(C) ≥ H(p)
+then L(c) ≥ H(p)

-, with equality iff lᵢ = log₂(1/pᵢ)
+lᵢ = log₂(1/pᵢ)

-pᵢ > 0
+for every pᵢ > 0

 .